 Fundamentally, private commercial real estate analysis seeks to compare the cost of an asset to the cash flow that it produces.
-While the concept is relatively simple, the exercise can be much more complicated in practice.
+While the concept is relatively simple, the real estate analysis itself can be much more complicated in practice.
 There are numerous variables to consider, and an abundance of complex math to perform.
-For this reason, it is common to use a spreadsheet tool, such as Microsoft Excel, to assist with this effort.
+For this reason, it is common to use a spreadsheet tool, such as Microsoft Excel, to assist with real estate analysis.

 But First, It Starts With the Pro Forma